pylint-dev/pylint/doc/faq.rst

 -------------------------------------------------------------------------------

-To do so you have to set the ignore-mixin-members option to "yes" (this is the default value) and to name your mixin class with a name which ends with "mixin" (whatever case).
+To do so you have to set the ignore-mixin-members option to "yes" (this is the default value) and name your mixin class with a name which ends with "Mixin" or "mixin" (default) or change the default value by changing the mixin-class-rgx option.

 6. Troubleshooting